 London is an exciting and vibrant city to visit when you have children, with lots of diverse and interesting attractions to keep the entire family happy.
-The only trouble with having so much to do is knowing which attractions are worth your time (and sometimes money) and which are worth giving a miss until your children are older or to stop them getting bored because they have outgrown the attraction itself.
-For this reason we have gathered together our suggestion for the top 10 things to do in London with kids, with some age recommendations to give you a rough idea of who the attractions are aimed at:
+The only trouble with having so much to do is knowing which attractions are worth your time (and sometimes money) and which are worth giving a miss until your children are older or to stop them from getting bored because they have outgrown the attraction itself.
+For this reason, we have gathered together our suggestions for the top things to do in London with kids, with some age recommendations to give you a rough idea of who the attractions are aimed at:

 The Tower of London

 The Tower of London is a great option for any children aged 5+ right through to adults.
-This landmark has over 1,000 years of history for the whole family to explore with interactive exhibits which allow children to get up close with some of the artefacts, trails which encourage children to look around them and see what they can discover and lots of family friendly activities throughout the year as well.
+This landmark has over 1,000 years of history for the whole family to explore with interactive exhibits that allow children to get up close with some of the artifacts, trails that encourage children to look around them and see what they can discover, and lots of family-friendly activities throughout the year as well.

 The London Transport Museum

-There is a large collection of buses, trains, trams and subway cars and the majority of the exhibitions are interactive with a family play zone for children aged between 0-7 years which features a real bus children can pretend to drive, uniforms for dress up, and an area specifically for babies.
+There is a large collection of buses, trains, trams, and subway cars and the majority of the exhibitions are interactive with a family play zone for children aged between 0-7 years which features a real bus children can pretend to drive, uniforms for dress up, and an area specifically for babies.

 The Royal Air Force Museum

 There are over 100 aircraft at the museum, the world’s only life-sized display model of an F-35 Joint Strike Fighter Jet, an exhibition on the First World War in the air, and plenty of stories of those who served in the Royal Air Force throughout the years.
 Best of all, it is entirely free.

-If your children are particularly small then you might want to exchange the Changing of the Guard at Buckingham Palace for the one at Windsor Castle instead, although this is at least a 35 minute journey outside of London, it offers smaller crowds and more pomp and pageantry.
+If your children are particularly small then you might want to exchange the Changing of the Guard at Buckingham Palace for the one at Windsor Castle instead, although this is at least a 35-minute journey outside of London, it offers smaller crowds and more pomp and pageantry.

 The Natural History Museum

 This museum is, without a doubt, one of the most popular attractions in London but with very good reason.
 There is simply so much to see and do here and we think any children aged 3 upwards will enjoy exploring all that the Natural History Museum has to offer.

 The London Eye

 If you want to be amazed at the size and scale of London’s skyline then be sure to book your tickets and hop aboard a capsule on the London Eye.
-On a clear day it is possible to see for miles across London and younger children may enjoy trying to spot all the famous landmarks of the city.
+On a clear day, it is possible to see for miles across London and younger children may enjoy trying to spot all the famous landmarks of the city.

 Princess Diana Memorial Playground

 The playground is completely enclosed and features a giant wooden pirate ship surrounded by play sand, with teepees and a range of sensory and interactive elements for children of all ages to enjoy.

 The National Gallery

-Entry to the National Gallery is free although there are kid-friendly audio tours which can be hired and assist children in engaging with the vast collection of art found here.
+Entry to the National Gallery is free although there are kid-friendly audio tours that can be hired and assist children in engaging with the vast collection of art found here.